What Is Proof Of Delivery 2021

 Step 1: Load Check

-Similar to the first approach, the delivery driver will start their route and will update you when they have loaded the order(s).
+Like the first approach, the delivery driver will start their route and update you when they have loaded the order(s).
 If your packages have not been loaded, the driver can alert you and assign the rejected status.
-The driver will use a QR scanner, or barcode scanner app to track the packages that have been loaded.
+The driver will use a QR scanner or barcode scanner app to track the packages that have been loaded.

 Step 2: In Transit

 Once you’ve received your confirmation of collection, you will receive an ‘in transit’ notification.

 Step 3: On-site Scanning